mikron-ia/github-agent/README.md

 - [Scrutinizer CI](#scrutinizer-ci) (event: completed)

 ## To do
-- Add support to more services:
+- Add support for more services:
     - Jira
     - Trello

 ## Installation guide
-Agent is simple PHP application ready to deploy for different servers.
+The WebhookAgent is a simple PHP application ready to be deploy to different servers.

 ### Deploying
 #### Use case: Deploying to Heroku
-*The best way with usage Heroku Toolbelt https://toolbelt.heroku.com/*
+*The best way - use Heroku Toolbelt https://toolbelt.heroku.com/*

-1. Create empty git repository in this directory (if isn't exists), type in console `git init`
+1. Create empty git repository in this directory (if does not exists), type in console `git init`
 2. Create heroku app, run command in console `heroku apps:create`
 3. Install composer dependencies, type in console `composer install`
 4. Commit all files, use command: `git commit -am "Save files for deploy"`
 5. Deploy to heroku, run command: `git push heroku master`

-After deploying process you can check that your site is running thanks command `heroku open`.
+After deploying process you can verify that your site is running using the command `heroku open`.

 ### Activate WebHooks in supported services
 #### GitHub